 Driving licences and learner permits

-If you have a driving licence or learner permit that is due to expire between 1 March and 30 June 2020, your licence is automatically renewed for a further 4 months.
-This applies to all categories of licence.
+If your driving licence was due to expire between 1 March and 30 June 2020, your licence is automatically renewed for a further 4 months.
+This applies to all categories of full driving licences.

 You will not receive a new licence during this time, but your driver record will be updated to show that you licence or learner permit is still valid.